Alfred Apaka: Career

 When Henry J. Kaiser built his Hawaiian Village, he specifically created its Tapa Showroom exclusively for Alfred Apaka.
 It was a running gag that Kaiser so loved Apaka as his own son that he planned to buy the island of Molokai and rename it "Apaka Island".
 Kaiser established Hawaiian Village Records, supposedly to record many local talents, but initially only naming the first Christmas release of an Apaka package.

 Apaka was a regular on the enormously popular syndicated radio program Hawaii Calls, produced by Webley Edwards.
 The radio program was heard around the world and helped to propel Apaka's career worldwide.

 The Decca Records release "The Best of Alfred Apaka" noted the following information in the album's liner notes:

 "Alfred Aloha Apaka (1919–1960) was one of the influential performers in the history of Hawaii's popular music.
 Although he recorded for less than a decade, Apaka set the standards for modern Hawaiian music with his joyful, baritone vocals and highly entertaining performances.
 In his book, Hawaiian Music and Musicians, George Kanahele wrote that Apaka was "the possessor of one of the most remarkable voices to come out of Hawaii.
 A natural, untrained, voice, it was strong, masculine and agile.....a delicate instrument that could range from B flat to E in pianissimo."
 Apaka inherited his musical skills from his great aunt, Lydia Ahola, the [hānai] daughter of Queen Lilioukalani.
 In an interview with The Honolulu Sun Bulletin, Apaka's son, Jeff, who also became an entertainer, said, "I like to think that Dad's musical training came in a direct line from the queen."
 During the 1940s, Apaka performed with several orchestras including Don McDiamond's Royal Hawaiian Hotel house band and Ray Kenney's band in New York.
 Overheard by Bob Hope while singing at a luau in Honolulu, Apaka became a regular guest on Hope's radio and television shows.
 Although many predicted that he would become a successful mainstream vocalist, Apaka took a different route when he convinced multimillionaire Henry Kaiser to build a hotel, The Hawaiian Village, that included a showroom where he starred in his own extravagant revue.
 Apaka's energetic performances soon made the hotel an essential tourist attraction, and his popularity continued to grow.
 Plans for a nationally broadcast television special were finalized in February 1960.
 A few days later, however, Apaka suffered a fatal heart attack while playing hand ball."

 Death

 Alfred Apaka died suddenly of a heart attack in 1960, aged 40, while playing paddle tennis at a Honolulu YMCA.
-He was buried with a microphone in his hand.
-His final resting place is at Diamond Head Memorial Park.
+He was buried with a microphone in his hand, and his final resting place is at Diamond Head Memorial Park.